Praveenchoudary/Kubernetes_repo/Day-13-NetworkPolicies/README.md

 - Got it 👍 You want to make a **GitHub README file** that explains **Kubernetes Network Policies** in detail (theory + real-life use cases + real-time examples + implementation steps on EKS with Calico).

-Here’s a complete **README.md** draft you can use directly in your repo:

 ---

 # 🚀 Kubernetes Network Policies with Real-Life Examples